Here’s a List of All the Beer Drinking “Holidays” in 2022

 October 31: Halloween

 We know that Halloween doesn’t really have anything to do with beer… but let’s drink it anyways!
+The kids get their candy and the adults get their beer.
 Here are some of our favourite beers to drink on Halloween night.

 December 1: First Day of Your Beer Advent Calendar